This is a simple, efficient implementation of intervals and interval

 whether one interval is equal to another.
 It should not be an identity

-comparison (i.e., not EQ
+comparison (i.e., not EQ).

-for AA-tree and interval-tree invariants, to make sure the
+Tests TREE for AA-tree and interval-tree invariants, to make sure the

-, or raises an error if the invariants are
+tree is valid.
+It returns T, or raises an error if the invariants are

 not met.